withastro/roadmap/proposals/0030-core-image-story.md

 });
 ```

+#### Facts

-At this time, it is not possible to override this on a per-image basis (see [Non goals of this RFC](#non-goals-of-this-rfc)).
+- At this time, it is not possible to override this on a per-image basis (see [Non goals of this RFC](#non-goals-of-this-rfc)).

-The `image.service` shape was chosen on purpose, for the future situation where multiple settings will be available under `image`.
+- The `image.service` shape was chosen on purpose, for the future situation where multiple settings will be available under `image`.
+- A different image service can be set depending on the current mode (dev or build) using traditional techniques such as `process.env.MODE`

 ### Note